-How feeble the star's ray, bent by bumping up agains space!
+How feeble the star's ray, bent by bumping up agains

-While here we have two three fifteen three hundred nineteen
+While here we have two three fifteen three hundred

-my phone number your shirt size the year nineteen hundred and seventy-three the sixth floor hip measurement two fingers a charade, a code, in which we find hail to thee, blithe spirit, bird thou neve alongside ladies and gentlemen, no cause for alarma as well as heaven and earth shall pass away, but not the number pi, oh no, nothing doing, it keeps right on with its rather remarkable five, its far from final seven, nudging, always nudging a sluggish eternity three point one four one.
+my phone number your shirt size the year nineteen hundred and seventy-three the sixth floor the number of inhabitants sixty-five cents hip measurement two fingers a charade, a code, in which we find hail to thee. blithe spirit. bird t alongside ladies and gentlemen, no cause for alarm as well as heaven and earth shall pass away, but not the number pi, oh no, nothing doing, it keeps right on with its rather remarkable five, its proposals five eight.

+its far from final seven

+nudging, always nudging a sluggish eternity